 Another clear evidence that American business is extremely interested in the Russian Far East, according to him, is the statement by the Exxon Neftegas Limited management company Sakhalin-1, that this project is the best in the entire history of its activities, as well as intention to invest in it in 2016 year order 1 billion US dollars.

-"If we talk about the branches of the economy of the Far East, in which the American capital will be concentrated in the next 10-15 years, then this is its energy, logistics, shipbuilding and fishing.
-In the development of any non-resource-related macroregion processing industries - such as the production of a large American company Procter & Gamble - it will not be invested because there is not enough demand for their goods in the Far Eastern regions, "said Alexis Rodzianko.
+“If we talk about the sectors of the economy of the Far East, in which American capital will be concentrated in the next 10-15 years, then these are its energy, logistics, shipbuilding and fishing.
+It will not invest in the development of any processing industries not related to the resource base of the macroregion, such as the production of the large American company Procter & Gamble, due to the lack of sufficient demand for their goods in the Far Eastern regions, ”said Alexis Rodzianko.

 In the expert community, in turn, they are sure that the balance between American, European investments and investments of Northeast Asian countries in the Far East will not change radically.